God Really Does Love Me; He Truly Knows My Name

 God Carried Me On Eagle’s Wings

 It’s good to reminisce sometimes…don’t you think?
-You know, just to kick back and allow your mind to wander and to recall an assortment of events that have taken place in an earlier time in your past life.
+You know, just to kick back and let your mind wander.
+Recall an assortment of events from an earlier time in your past life.
 And, yes, your mind will conjure up some good times and some bad times and some regrettable times.
 Well, I found myself doing just that as I settled down to write this week’s blog.
 And of course, the Holy Spirit wasted no time in connecting me with the Second Person of the Trinity.
 Jesus Christ.

 My first thoughts were of my (deceased) paternal grandmother.
-I remembered (when I was a youngster) how she loved for me to comb and scratch her hair in the afternoons as she sat in her wooden porch swing and hummed her favorite hymns.
+I remembered (when I was a youngster) how she loved for me to comb and scratch her hair in the afternoons.
+She sat in her wooden porch swing and hummed her favorite hymns.
 I loved that assignment because I dreamed of becoming a hairdresser when I grew up.
-Next, a scary and frightful thought crossed my mind as I remembered riding in the back seat of a car being driven by a neighbor and his wife.
-We were driving pretty fast on the express way when all of a sudden, the front hood of the car came unlatched and flew back onto our windshield and momentarily blinded the driver.
+Next, I had a scary and frightful thought.
+I remembered riding in the back seat of a car.
+A neighbor and his wife were driving.
+We were driving pretty fast on the expressway.
+All of a sudden, the front hood of the car came unlatched.
+It flew back onto our windshield and momentarily blinded the driver.
 We all started screaming.
 Somehow, the driver was able to safely steer the car over to the far right lane and onto the grass.
 I saw several cars veering around our car in an attempt to avoid a collision.
 Miraculously, no one was hurt.

 My next thoughts were mostly about my later years when I became more active in my church.
-People would ask me how I remembered so much background about lineages and genealogies in the Bible or be able to ascertain the direction a particular character in the Bible would pursue.
-I remember telling that person that I always studied the Bible with a pencil and paper near by and I would jot down thoughts that would enter my mind concerning the chapters I read.
+People would ask me how I remembered so much background about lineages and genealogies in the Bible.
+They also wondered how I could ascertain the direction a particular character in the Bible would pursue.
+I remember telling that person that I always studied the Bible with a pencil and paper nearby.
+I would jot down thoughts that entered my mind concerning the chapters I read.
 To this day, I still study like that.

 And that habit is what steered me to write about eagles in today’s blog.